"7 PPC Landing Page Hacks Your Competitors Would Kill to Know" Webinar

 It can be the type of benefit that guides prospects into a sales funnel, such as a service quote.
 But you have to have some kind of benefit, and you need to make sure your CTA copy clearly communicates that benefit to your prospects.

 If your landing page form call-to-action copy is “submit,” you’re doing it wrong.
 Even if it’s something a little more customized, like “get your ebook,” you’re still doing it wrong.

 You need to spell out exactly how your users will benefit from completing the form.

-Here’s one example: Michael Aagaard has a study showing that changing copy from “Join Betting Experts” to “Get Free Betting Tips” increased conversion by 31.54 percent.
+Here’s one example: In a CTA study, Michael Aagaard found that changing copy from “Join Betting Experts” to “Get Free Betting Tips” increased conversions by 31.54%.